 Main Points: Small local food farms tend to use the direct-to-consumer marketing channel more, while the large local food farms tend to use the intermediated marketing channel more.
-Local livestock & products farms tend to use the direct-to-consumer marketing channel the most, local vegetables, while fruit and nuts farms tend to use the intermediated marketing channel the most.
+Local livestock & products farms tend to use the direct-to-consumer marketing channel the most, while local vegetables, fruit, and nuts farms tend to use the intermediated marketing channel the most.